-On Tuesday morning, Fox Sports Radio host Clay Travis had the opportunity to ask Pearl about his thoughts on Barbee’s actions.
-The response was better than anything an emoji could ever convey.
+On Tuesday morning, FOX Sports Radio host Clay Travis had the opportunity to ask Pearl about his thoughts on Barbee’s actions.
+The response was better than anything an emoji could convey.

 “I’m smiling and laughing, too,” Pearl told Travis.
 “We just won the SEC and made the NCAA Tourney.
 LMAO.”

 Barbee, an assistant coach on John Calipari’s staff at Kentucky, never sniffed either of those accomplishments during his time on the Plains.
 Barbee went 49-75 as Auburn’s coach from 2010-14, including an 18-50 record in SEC play.
 He never produced a winning overall record at Auburn, and his best effort in conference play was a 10th-place finish with a 5-11 record in 2011-12.

 As of Tuesday morning, Barbee’s tweet from Sunday still was on his Twitter page.

 Pearl, who was hired to clean up Barbee’s mess, just led the program to its first NCAA Tournament appearance since 2003.
 But the success hasn’t come without controversy.

 Now that the Tigers have bowed out of the tournament in the Round of 32 and Pearl has had his opportunity to fire back at Barbee, it’s likely time for the Tigers administration to assess the viability of Pearl as the team’s coach after NCAA and FBI investigation concerns encompassed his program earlier in the season.